Boreas618/Notes/operating-systems/scheduling.md

 With timeslicing, thread may be forced to give up CPU before finishing current CPU burst (execution time).

-# Scheduling Policy
+## Scheduling Policy

-There are four types of scheduling:
+There are three types of scheduling:

 - **Long-term scheduling**: Determines whether a job can enter the operating system and controls the degree of multiprogramming.
 - **Medium-term scheduling**: Swaps processes between suspended and active states to regulate resource utilization.